-What have we learned? • How is mass different from weight? • Mass = quantity of matter • Weight = force acting on mass • Objects are weightless in free-fall 4.2 Newton's Laws of Motion Our goals for learning: • How did Newton change our view of the universe? • What are Newton's three laws of motion?
-How did Newton change our view of the universe? · Realized the same physical laws that operate on Earth also operate in the heavens ⇒ one universe • Discovered laws of motion and gravity Much more: Experiments with light; first reflecting telescope, calculus...
+- How is mass different from weight?

+- Mass = quantity of matter

+- Weight = force acting on mass

+- Objects are weightless in free-fall

+4.2 Newton's Laws of Motion

+- How did Newton change our view of the universe? - What are Newton's three laws of motion?

+How did Newton change our view of the universe? • Realized the same physical laws that operate on Earth also

+- that operate on Earth also operate in the heavens $\Rightarrow$ one universe - Discovered laws of motion and gravity - Much more: Experiments with light; first reflecting telescope, calculus...

-What are Newton's three laws of motion?
+Sir Isaac Newton (1642-1727)

 Newton's first law of motion: An object moves at constant velocity unless a net force acts to change its speed or direction.

-1

 Newton's second law of motion

-Force = mass × acceleration
+$Force = mass \times acceleration$

 Newton's third law of motion:

-For every force, there is always an equal and

-opposite reaction force.
+For every force, there is always an equal and opposite reaction force.